GHilmarG/UaSource/docs/index.md

 **Note:** Úa uses the mesh generator 'mesh2d' and no further steps are required if you just want to use that mesh generator.
-Howerver, one can optionally also use the well-known mesh generator [Gmsh](http://gmsh.info//) which then must be installed separately.
+However, one can optionally also use the well-known mesh generator [Gmsh](http://gmsh.info) which then must be installed separately.

-**Cloning from GitHub** There are many different ways of copying/cloning a repository from GitHub.
+**Cloning from GitHub:** There are many different ways of copying/cloning a repository from GitHub.
 You can for example download it as zip file.
 While not strictly necessary, it is presumably best to have git installed locally.
 You can install git from: